 Unfortunately, the gag counter is kept pretty inactive throughout and I find the pace of the film, even for a Laurel and Hardy comedy, fairly slow with very little happening.

 Having said all that, there are some stand out moments that rescue the film from being a total write off.
 The first is when the boys are trying to find out which street they’re on and Ollie pushes Stan aside and clambers up a nearby signpost, with Stan helping out by pushing Hardy’s ample posterior.
 Once at the top of the post, Ollie comes face to face with a sign that reads ‘Wet Paint’.
 Once back down we then see Ollie has a big white stripe of paint down the front of his clothes and Stan’s two big white hand-prints on the seat of his pants.
 This exact gag, minus the hand-prints, would be re-used sixteen years later in The Big Noise (1944).
 Interestingly, in the preceding scene of this film, Ollie is on the phone and tells the caller that their “…manager is in Sacramento with a habeas corpus…”.
-Then, once off the phone, the boys have discussion of the meaning of ‘habeas corpus’.
-Perhaps this was the boys way of giving a nod to their earlier film, which they were about to blatantly borrow a gag from.
+Then, once off the phone, the boys have a discussion of the meaning of ‘habeas corpus’.
+Perhaps this was the boys way of giving a nod to their earlier film, from which they were about to blatantly borrow a gag.

 The second stand out moment, and my favourite part of the whole film is the scene where Ollie is trying to assist Stan in scaling the graveyard wall.
 The boys get a good few minutes worth of gags out of this one situation – this is proper L&H slapstick and laugh-out-loud funny.
 I find it interesting and amusing to note that Glenn Mitchell, in his Laurel & Hardy Encyclopedia, considers this scene to be “far too long” and a “particularly frustrating sequence”.
 He goes on to quote Stan as having once said that the boys sometimes ‘over-milked’ some situations in their films, and whilst I agree that this probably did happen from time to time, I would argue that this scene wouldn’t have been one of those times.
 It’s all subjective of course and good for sparking discussion and debate, but I personally like this scene and can’t imagine how dull the film would be without it.